Parth1234-lgtm/macro-intelligence-hub/README.md

 **📋 Risk Register**
 Structured list of all identified risks with severity badges (CRITICAL / HIGH / MODERATE), confirmation status, asset class tags, and triggering events for full traceability.

+**⚡ Real-Time AI Inference**
+Powered by Groq (Llama 3.3 70B) — sub-second LLM responses mean the full 5-node pipeline completes in seconds, not minutes.
+No waiting, no batch processing — live intelligence on demand.

+**🎯 Built for Everyone**
+No finance degree required.
+The knowledge graph, heat scores, and risk register are designed to be understood at a glance — whether you're a portfolio manager at a fund or a self-directed investor managing your own money.

 ---

 ## Tech Stack